 As we continue to stress the value of urban infill and avoid the costs of sprawl, the thoughtful adaptive re-use of our many brownfield sites becomes even more important.
 These properties offer the potential of increased economic activity and most often significant community building.

-- Jim Darling Principal Planner MFA, Adjunct Faculty, Huxley College, Western Washington University
+- Jim Darling, Former MFA Principal Planner, Adjunct Faculty, Huxley College, Western Washington University